OpenNebula/docs/source/management_and_operations/monitor_alert/configuration.rst

     Sun Mar 15 22:35:10 2020 [Z0][HMM][D]: Monitoring host localhost(0)
     Sun Mar 15 22:35:19 2020 [Z0][HMM][D]: Start monitor success, host: 0

-If this is the case, it's probably because the Monitor Daemon isn't receiving any data from probes and it could be caused by the wrong UDP settings.
-You should not see a restarting of the ``onemonitord`` process.
+If this is the case, it's probably because the Monitor Daemon isn't receiving any data from probes, which could be caused by the wrong UDP settings.
+You should not see a restart of the ``onemonitord`` process.

 Monitoring Probes
 -----------------

-To troubleshoot errors produced during the execution of the monitoring probes, try to execute them directly through the command line as oneadmin in the Hosts.
+To troubleshoot errors produced during the execution of the monitoring probes, try to execute them directly through the command line as user ``oneadmin`` in the Hosts.
 Information about malformed messages should be reported in ``/var/log/one/oned.log`` or ``/var/log/one/monitor.log``

 .. |image0| image:: /images/collector.png